-Opening a business takes more than coming up with a name and a building – it requires careful planning and budgeting.
-Lack of funding is a main reason why businesses fail, which can result from miscalculating how much money is needed to keep the business running daily, or by not budgeting enough for the various costs associated with getting the company off the ground.
+Opening a business takes more than choosing a name and renting office space ― it requires careful planning and budgeting.
+Lack of funding is a primary reason why businesses fail.
+Fledgling companies often miscalculate how much money is needed to keep a business running daily or don’t budget enough for the various costs associated with getting a business off the ground.

-Startup costs are expenses incurred in the process of starting a new business, and they should be outlined in detail in your business plan.
-A business plan is absolutely essential to launching a business, and writing one should be one of your very first steps.
+Startup costs are expenses incurred in the process of starting a new business.
+You should outline expected startup costs in your business plan.
+A business plan is essential when launching a business, and writing one should be one of your first steps.

-In your business plan, you’ll outline what you believe your initial startup costs will be.
-Be generous and overbudget for them; unexpected costs are sure to pop up, and you don’t want to run out of funds before you get your business off the ground.
+In your business plan, you’ll outline your expected initial startup costs.
+Be generous and overbudget for them.
+Unexpected costs will surely pop up, and you don’t want to run out of funds before you get your business off the ground.

 Editor’s note: Looking for the right loan for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-Because every business is different, your exact startup costs will depend on your business's needs and specifications.
-For example, a brick-and-mortar store will likely have higher startup costs than an online business, and a coffee shop requires different equipment and furniture than a bookstore.
+Miscalculating startup costs is a typical startup mistake.
+Because every business is different, your exact startup costs will depend on your business’ needs and specifications.
+For example, a brick-and-mortar store will likely have higher startup costs than an online business and a coffee shop requires different equipment and furniture than a bookstore.

-However, some types of startup costs apply to most types of businesses.
+However, the following startup costs apply to most businesses.

-Though this is optional, some business owners hire market research firms to help them assess the industry and market before starting their business.
-You can save money by doing this step on your own, but if you hire a research firm, include this cost in your business plan.
-[Read related article: How to Conduct a Market Analysis for Your Business]
+Some business owners sometimes hire market research firms to help them conduct a market analysis to assess the industry and market before starting their business.
+You can save money by doing this step on your own.
+However, if you hire a research firm, include this cost in your business plan.

-If you take out a loan, calculate the costs of the loan payments into your budget, and ensure payments are made on time.
+If you take out a loan, calculate the costs of loan payments into your small business budget and ensure payments are made on time.

-As with startup costs, the exact equipment and supplies you’ll need will depend on your specific business.
-In your business plan, you should outline a general list of all the equipment and supplies you think you’ll need and whether you plan to lease or buy each piece of equipment.
-[Read related article: Equipment Leasing: A Guide for Business Owners]
+The precise equipment and supplies you’ll need will depend on your business and industry.
+In your business plan, you should outline a general list of all the equipment and supplies you think you’ll need and whether you plan to lease equipment or buy the necessary items.

-It's recommended that you involve a professional to ensure all of your necessary documents are in order.
-A lawyer can help you get your business incorporated, register for licenses or permits, oversee contracts, minimize your risk and liability, and more.
+Consider involving a professional to ensure all necessary legal documents are in order.
+A lawyer can help you choose the best legal structure for your business, register for licenses or permits, oversee contracts, minimize risk and liability and more.

 “I worked with a law firm that charged me about $500 for incorporating my business and making sure I had the proper documents in order,” said Mandell.